 Red foxes are nocturnal (out at night) or crepuscular (active at dawn and dusk), but they may be out and about any time.
 If they feel safe in your yard, they might visit it even in mid-day — especially if they have a hankering for squirrel à la carte, a strictly daytime delicacy.

-Red Foxes lay low when humans are about.
+When humans are about, Red Foxes lay low.
 They’re non-confrontational and make every attempt to avoid conflict.
 Unless cornered and forced to defend themselves, they won’t attack humans, not even young children.
 Territorial disputes between foxes, which can sound vicious, generally end without bloodshed.

 Although they’re shy, some urban foxes become so accustomed to living near humans they exhibit little fear when they unexpectedly come face-to-face with people.
 People out for a stroll through a park may discover themselves being observed by a fox only a few feet away.
 This shouldn’t be interpreted as a threat — they’re curious by nature.
 Some homeowners have even reported having a fox walk by as they do their gardening.